min2ha/ukwa-site/content/target/64331/index.en.md

   "start_date": "2018-04-17T09:00:00Z"
 }

-# Scottish Association of the Teachers of History (SATH)

 Site of a forum for Scottish History Teachers to comment on developments in education in Scotland, share new ideas and resources and provide training for history teachers through its conferences.